-This module is suitable for the analysis of the redistribution of internal forces for frames in a general XYZ environment due to the physical non-linear behaviour of (reinforced) concrete or masonry structures in combination with non-linear conditions and geometrical non-linearity.
+This module is suitable for the analysis of the redistribution of internal forces due to the physical non-linear behaviour of (reinforced) concrete or masonry structures in combination with non-linear conditions and geometrical non-linearity.

 User can define physically non-linear stress-strain diagrams for individual concrete grades, reinforcements or masonry materials - for all the codes available in SCIA Engineer.
 He or she can define such diagrams as parabolic, bi-linear (linear- constant) or polygonal and can derive them from the stress-strain relationship defined by a national code or specify them themselves.

 SCIA Engineer uses this stress-strain diagram to calculate non-linear axial and bending stiffness values around the local y- and z-axes.
 The cross-section can contain various concrete grades, can be of any shape, and can include reinforcement or not.
 This means that users can make advance concrete calculations for such items as columns, continuous beams, and tunnels subject to soil loads.

 As this module is also suitable for parametrised structures, the user can generate several typical structure templates in the quest for the most economical design: a lattice girder slab manufacturer might want to have as much above-support reinforcement as possible; a construction company might prefer to have the least amount of above support reinforcement as possible.
 The codes allow for some redistribution of internal forces resulting from the physical non-linear behaviour of concrete, so the user is in a position to recommend the most economical design for any particular client.